-Revenue for the nine months ended September 30, 2021 relates to the reallocation of revenue to the license and technology transfer performance obligation made in connection with the First Huadong Amendment as well as increases to the transaction prices for the license performance obligations under the Newsoara and Reneo License Agreements due to the satisfaction of development milestones.
-Revenue for the nine months ended September 30, 2020 was insignificant.
+Revenue for the nine months ended September 30, 2022, includes a \$2.0 million increase to the transaction price for the license performance obligations under the amended license agreement with Huadong due to the satisfaction of a development milestone.
+Revenue for the nine months ended September 30, 2021, relates to the reallocation of revenue to the license and technology transfer performance obligation made in connection with the First Huadong Amendment as well as increases to the transaction prices for the license performance obligations under the Newsoara License Agreement and the Reneo License Agreement due to the satisfaction of development milestones.